remoblaser/laravel-resourceful/README.md

 ```

 ### Run it!
 Now you can use the command.
-I've extracted everything in single commands so you're able to use the `make:controller:resourceful` command if you would like to create only the Controllers the resourceful way.
+I've extracted everything in single commands so you're able to use the `make:resource:controller` command if you would like to create only the Controllers the resourceful way.
-The `make:views` command is seperate too, so feel free to use this one aswell.
+The `make:resource:views` command is seperate too, so feel free to use this one aswell.

 ##Info